zjkmxy/ndnd/README.md

 ## 🏗️ Installation

 Pre-built static binaries for all supported platforms are available on the [releases](https://github.com/named-data/ndnd/releases) page.
+Linux-based systems may also utilize the provided [Docker images](https://github.com/named-data/ndnd/pkgs/container/ndnd).

 NDNd is written in pure Go and requires [Go 1.23](https://go.dev/doc/install) or later to build from source.
 Once Go is installed, run `make` to build the `ndnd` executable, followed by `make install` to install it globally.